Kushalkabra/Ecommerce/Readme.md

 4. **Checkout**: Proceed to checkout, enter your details, and confirm your order.
 5. **Admin**: If you're an admin, log in to manage the store via the dashboard.

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request with your changes.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.